TireCalculatorHub

 About This Calculator

+This tire date code calculator helps you determine your tire's age using the DOT code found on the sidewall.
 Tires degrade over time due to exposure to the elements and oxidation, even if they have ample tread depth.
 Knowing your tire's manufacturing date is essential for safety.
 Most manufacturers recommend replacing tires after 6 to 10 years, regardless of tread wear.

-The DOT (Department of Transportation) code on a tire's sidewall includes a date code: - **Post-2000:** The last four digits indicate the week and year of manufacture (e.g., '4519' means the 45th week of 2019). - **Pre-2000:** The last three digits were used.
+**How the Tire Date Code Works:** The DOT (Department of Transportation) code on a tire's sidewall includes a date code: - **Post-2000:** The last four digits indicate the week and year of manufacture (e.g., '4519' means the 45th week of 2019). - **Pre-2000:** The last three digits were used.
 The first two are the week, and the last is the year of that decade (e.g., '322' could be the 32nd week of 1992).
 This calculator assumes the 1990s for 3-digit codes.

 How to Use This Calculator